Efflorescence: What causes it and how can it be controlled?

 2. to become incrusted or covered with crystals of salt or the like through evaporation or chemical change.

 Efflorescence is a problem that has caused trouble for masonry for thousands of years.
 It is normally a white, powdery substance that can appear on masonry walls after construction but can also be brown green or yellow, depending on the type of salts.
 It can also be a problem for some pavers made from brick which is a form of masonry.
+Your can benefit from Tropical Paver Sealing's extensive knowledge when it comes to efflorescence on your pavers when we provide a free estimate.

 You can spend a lot of time, money and effort to solve the difficulties efflorescence generates, however, nothing has proven to be 100% effective.
 A great deal has been learned about how efflorescence works and how to prevent it, and if preventive measures are inadequate, how to remove the efflorescence if it does appear.
 If you are not sure your pavers are displaying evidence of efflorescence, contact us at 727-786-4011 and we can set up an appointment to view your pavers and provide a free estimate (if needed) to remove efflorescence and prevent it from returning.